jthmiller/jthmiller.github.io/_pages/hidden.md

 [phylo-empress](https://view.qiime2.org/visualization/?src=https://jthmiller.github.io/files/results/aquafort/phylo-empress.qzv)

+### gemelli phylogenetic-rpca-with-taxonomy
+Performs phylogenetic robust center log-ratio transform robust PCA and ranks the features by the loadings of the resulting SVD.
 One-way PERMANOVA: Determine whether groups of samples are significantly different from one another using a permutation-based statistical test.
-Tested here when grouping by pre- and post stocked, as well as tide
+Tested here when grouping by pre- and post stocked, as well as tide.
+Test performed on the Aitchison distance of the sample loadings from RPCA.

 [beta-permanova-stocked](https://view.qiime2.org/visualization/?src=https://jthmiller.github.io/files/results/aquafort/phylo-stocked_significance.qzv)